yushengtzou/CPE/README.md

 ### Daily Practice

-Just as a surgeon practices with the same level of focus and precision whether in a training environment or the operating room, we believe that programmers should also train diligently. <u>Through repeated practice, we aim to reach a level of proficiency where writing clean, efficient, and bug-free code becomes second nature</u>.
+Just as a surgeon practices with the same level of focus and precision whether in a training environment or the operating room, we believe that programmers should also train diligently.
+Through repeated practice, we aim to reach a level of proficiency where writing clean, efficient, and bug-free code becomes second nature.

 ### Commitment to Craftsmanship